-CRJ 210 Introduction to Criminology (3-0)
+CRJ 210 Introduction to 3 hrs.
+Criminology (3-0)

-Nature and extent of crime in American society, theories of crime causation, methods of crime control, and treatment of offenders.
-Prerequisite: SOC 205.
+Examines the nature and extent of crime in American society, theories of crime causation and control of criminal behavior.

 CRJ 212 Traffic Administration (3-0) 3 hrs.
 History and growth of traffic problems; organization for traffic control, accident investigation, and analysis and interpretation of accidents.
 Survey of traffic laws including the Illinois Vehicle Code.